tagion/tagion/documents/architecture/Communication.md

   - Check the data package comply with size limitation.
   - Validate the HiBON document and HiRPC request are correct formatted.
   - Validates signature on permissioned HiRPC request.
-  - Sends a HiRPC.Reciever request to the Collector service.
+  - Sends a HiRPC request to the Collector service.

 The acceptance criteria specification can be found in [Transaction_services](/bdd/tagion/testbench/services/Transaction_service.md).